Br1m4zz/svrm-composer/README.md

-This is the repo of svrm-composer detail see: https://github.com/Br1m4zz/SVRM-CorpusGen
+This is the repo of svrm-composer for docker build detail see: https://github.com/Br1m4zz/SVRM-CorpusGen